-- the percentage of the product's assets aligned with sustainable investment objectives measured through Mirova's internal sustainability opinion, - the percentage of the product's assets that contribute to the achievement of the UN SDGs or the percentage of the product's asset that contribute to the six impact pillars defined by Mirova (i.e. Climate, Biodiversity, Circular Economy, Development, Health & Wellbeing and Diversity & Inclusion), - the estimated impact of the product's investments on global average increase of temperature.
+- the percentage of the product's assets aligned with sustainable investment objectives measured through Mirova's internal sustainability opinion, - the percentage of the product's assets invested in green bonds, - the percentage of the product's assets that contribute to the achievement of the UN SDGs or the percentage of the product's asset that contribute to the six impact pillars defined by Mirova (i.e. Climate, Biodiversity, Circular Economy, Development, Health & Wellbeing and Diversity & Inclusion), - the estimated impact of the product's investments on global average increase of temperature, and - the product's exposure to projects financed by the assets which contribute to environmental objectives such as renewable energy, energy efficiency, sustainable waste and water management, sustainable land use, clean transportation, green building.